Double or Nothing (2022): Storylines

 Double or Nothing featured professional wrestling matches that involved different wrestlers from pre-existing feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television programs, Dynamite and Rampage, the supplementary online streaming shows, Dark and Elevation, and The Young Bucks' YouTube series Being The Elite.

-In September 2021, AEW announced the establishment of the Owen Hart Cup, an annual tournament to honor the legacy of Owen Hart, a prominent wrestler for WWE (at the time was known as the World Wrestling Federation) during the 1990s, who tragically died at that company's 1999 Over the Edge PPV.
+In September 2021, AEW announced the establishment of the Owen Hart Cup, an annual tournament to honor the legacy of Owen Hart, a prominent wrestler for WWE (at the time was known as the World Wrestling Federation) during the 1990s, who died at that company's 1999 Over the Edge PPV.
 The tournament was established in collaboration with The Owen Hart Foundation.
 On December 17, AEW revealed that there would be both a men's and women's tournament of the Owen Hart Cup, and the winners would receive a trophy called "The Owen".
 It was also confirmed that the tournaments would begin in May with the finals to be held at Double or Nothing.
 AEW President and Chief Executive Officer Tony Khan revealed that he had originally considered concluding the Owen Hart Cup at the Revolution, but decided on Double or Nothing so that Dr. Martha Hart could be involved due to her schedule.
 In deciding why there would be both a men's and women's tournament, Khan likened it to the Wimbledon tennis tournament, which also has both men's and women's tournaments.

 In the wake of CM Punk's victory at Revolution, he set his sights on the AEW World Championship.
 Over the following weeks, Punk would defeat the likes of Dax Harwood, Max Caster, and Penta Oscuro.
 After conquering Dustin Rhodes on the April 20 episode of Dynamite, reigning champion "Hangman" Adam Page confronted Punk as the latter had ascended the top of the rankings to become the number one contender for Page's championship.
 The following week, the match was subsequently scheduled for Double or Nothing.